easybuilders/easybuild/docs/Removed-functionality.rst

 Renamed/relocated functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Some functions/methods have been renamed or relocated, use via their previous location/name is deprecated.**
+**Some functions/methods have been renamed or relocated, their equivalents under a previous location/name are removed.**

 * *deprecated since:* *(depends on function/method, see below)*
 * *removed in:* EasyBuild v2.0